remixer-dec/PNGExtractor/README.md

 # PNGExtractor
-finds PNG images in other files written on javascript
+Finds PNG images in other files.

+Written on javascript

 https://remixer-dec.github.io/PNGExtractor